byuccl/ddr_rowhammer/radiation2023/DDR3_PARSE_LOGS/DDR3_Results.md

 - SEFI: 8:49:38, there were 33554432 errors until 9:42:01.
 These errors were bit flips that occured in the whole DRAM.
 The errors were there for 551/11363 error groups.
 The following was the data read from them:
   - a5a5a5a5 a5a5a5a5 a5a5a5a5 a5a5a5e5

-- SEFI: 13:00:38, Random values were read until 13:00:42
+- SEFI: Random values were read between 13:00:38 - 13:00:42
 - SEFI: Random values were read between 13:06:38 - 13:06:47
 - SEFI: Random values were read between 17:45:13 - 17:45:23
 - SEFI: Random values were read between 18:29:45 - 18:29:51

-- The following were the stuck bits and bit errors during this test:
+- The following were the stuck bits found during this test:
   - 0x0e7748f:  a5a5a5a5 a5a5a585 a5a5a5a5 a5a5a5a5
     - Appeared 8:01:19 - Gone 8:49:38
     - Appeared 9:42:01 - Gone 10:11:51